JuliaWeb/HTTP.jl/docs/HttpParser.md

 # HttpParser

-This module provides access to Joyent's http-parser library: [http-parser](https://github.com/joyent/http-parser)
+This module provides a Julia wrapper around Joyent's http-parser library: [http-parser](https://github.com/joyent/http-parser)

+You can look at the code of HttpSever.jl as an example of using HttpParser.jl.

 ## Installation

     :::julia
-    # in REQUIRE
-    HttpParser 0.0.1

-    # in REPL
-    julia> Pkg2.add("HttpParser")
+    julia> Pkg.add("HttpParser")

-## Requirements
+### Requirements

 `libhttp-parser` needs to be available as a shared library.
-It should be built automatically by `Pkg2`.
+It should be built automatically by `Pkg`.

-### Installing libhttp-parser as a shared library manually
+#### Installing libhttp-parser as a shared library manually

 1. clone https://github.com/joyent/http-parser
 2. `cd http-parser`